CPUs

 Buying Guide

-AM4 (Ryzen 5 5600): The cheapest entry point.
-B450 and B550 boards sell for $60-90, DDR4 kits for 16GB run $35-50.
-Trade-off: AM4 is end-of-life.
-There are no new CPUs coming to this socket.
-If you’re building a budget rig you plan to sell or repurpose in two years, that’s fine.
-If you want to upgrade the CPU without touching the motherboard, AM4 is a dead end.
+AM4 (Ryzen 5 5600): The cheapest entry point by a significant margin.
+B450 and B550 boards sell for $60-90, DDR4 16GB kits run $35-50.
+The trade-off is that AM4 is end-of-life — no new CPUs are coming to this socket.
+The highest AM4 chip is the Ryzen 9 5950X, which now sells for $250+.
+If you’re building a budget rig you’ll replace entirely in two to three years, AM4 is perfectly fine.
+If you want incremental CPU upgrades without a board swap, AM4 has nothing left to offer.

 Gaming vs Productivity Priority

-If you stream, encode, or render alongside gaming, the i5-13400F and i5-14400F have a real edge.
-Their 4-E-core design delivers 35-40% more multi-core throughput than 6-core AMD chips.
-Simultaneous 1080p60 streaming in OBS with x264 encoding chews through E-cores without touching gaming frame rates.
+If you stream, encode, or compile alongside gaming, the i5-13400F has a clear advantage.
+Its 10-core layout delivers 30-35% more multi-core throughput than the 6-core AMD chips.
+Running OBS with x264 encoding simultaneously with a game chews through E-cores without touching gaming frame rates.
+No 6-core chip in this list matches that.

 Do You Need Integrated Graphics?